 Can’t Sell My House

 If you find yourself saying I can’t sell my house – don’t panic there are things you can do.
-Even with the smoothest of house sales, the average time your property will spend on the open market before you receive an offer is anywhere between 76 day – 295 depending on the specific location of the property.
+Even with the smoothest of house sales, the average time to sell a property in the UK is 76 day – 295 , with regional a figure that is subject to change depending on the specific location of the property .

 If the weeks come and go and you can’t sell your house however, you may find yourself in a panic.
 There can be a number of reasons why your property won’t sell, and while you may be able to do something about some of the issues, others are out of your hands.
 If you are struggling to sell your home, this can create a great deal of stress and uncertainty – especially if you are relying on the sale in order to take next steps such as buying another property, relocating, or paying off debt.
 Luckily, there are some ways you can increase the likelihood of a successful sale, and some alternatives to consider if you need to sell in a hurry.